Coherently enhanced radiation friction in laser-plasma collisions

-To calculate the radiation spectrum (\ref{C}) of the whole bunch one needs a single particle radiation spectrum $d\mathcal{E}^{(1)}/d\omega d\Omega$.
-An exact analytical evaluation of $d\mathcal{E}^{(1)}/d\omega d\Omega$ is possible only for a particle in an infinitely long monochromatic wave or in a flattop pulse of finite duration \cite{ritus1985, landau2, sarachik_prd1970, esarey_pre1993, salamin_pra1997}.
-For a more realistic case of a finite laser pulse with a smooth envelope one has to rely on approximations or numerical integration of Eq.~(\ref{dE}) with $N=1$ \cite{thomas_prstab2010,boca_pra2009,seipt_pra2011}, as in Fig.~\ref{fig_spect}.

-In the forward and backward directions, where $\alpha$ peaks and therefore the radiation is coherently enhanced, the analytical expression for the single particle spectrum can be still evaluated approximately \cite{esarey_pre1993,seipt_lasphys2013,kharin_pra2016,gelfer_prr2024}, see Appendix~\ref{app_single} for details.
-In particular, there we show that in the forward direction the particle radiates at laser frequency, while in the backward direction the radiation frequency exceeds certain threshold $\hat{\omega}>\omega_L$.
-These features are clearly seen in Fig.~\ref{fig_spect} and are inherited by the radiation of the bunch, see Fig.~\ref{fig_setup}~(b).
+According to Eq.~(\ref{cohr}), radiation spectrum of the whole bunch is proportional to the single particle radiation spectrum $d\mathcal{E}^{(1)}/d\omega d\Omega$, which can be obtained by numerical evaluation \cite{thomas_prstab2010,boca_pra2009,seipt_pra2011}, as in Fig.~\ref{fig_rad}~(b) \footnote{Exact analytical expressions of the single particle spectrum are known for some idealized models of the laser field, such as infinitely long monochromatic wave or in a flattop pulse of finite duration \cite{ritus1985, landau2, sarachik_prd1970, esarey_pre1993, salamin_pra1997}}.
+However, in forward and backward directions, where $\alpha$ peaks and therefore radiation is coherently enhanced, the analytical expression for the single particle spectrum can be evaluated approximately \cite{esarey_pre1993,seipt_lasphys2013,kharin_pra2016,gelfer_prr2024}, see companion paper \cite{pre_arxiv}.
+In particular, in the forward direction the particle radiates at laser frequency, while in the backward direction the radiation frequency exceeds certain threshold $\omega_1>\omega_L$.
+These features are clearly seen in Fig.~\ref{fig_rad}~(b) and are inherited by the radiation of the bunch, see Figs.~\ref{fig_rad}~(a) and (c).